amrutakulkarni9812/Boston-Airbnb-Analysis/README.md

 This repository provides a few interesting insights into Boston Airbnb data.

 ## Introducing the datasets
 Data for analyzing trends in Boston Airbnb is available on [kaggle](https://www.kaggle.com/airbnb/boston).
-This dataset contains data on listings with a huge number of features, user's reviews and calendar info for Airbnb homes in Boston.
+There are 3 datasets.
+  1. Listings, including full descriptions and average review score
+  2. Reviews, including unique id for each reviewer and detailed comments
+  3. Calendar, including listing id and the price and availability for that day

+## File Descriptions
+### Readme
+This file provides high level overview of the work done in project.
+### Code
+The jupyter notebook available here includes the code required to load, clean, explore the data and answer the questions.
+### Data
+1. calendar.csv
+2. listings.csv
+3. reviews.csv

 ## Project Motivation
 I chose this project to understand the trends of Airbnb in Boston area and analysis is done through addressing the following questions.